- 5 large portobello mushrooms (4 to 4-1/2 inches)

 - Finely chop mushroom stems and remaining mushroom cap; place in a large bowl.
 Add the chopped onion, red pepper, shredded cheese, tomato paste, parsley, Worcestershire sauce, garlic, pepper and remaining salt.
 Crumble turkey over mixture; mix well.

 - Shape into four patties.
-Broil 4 in. from the heat for 5-7 minutes on each side or until a meat thermometer reads 165° and meat juices run clear.
+Broil 4 in. from the heat for 5-7 minutes on each side or until a meat thermometer reads 165°.

 - Place 1/2 cup arugula on each mushroom cap; top with a turkey patty and a cheese slice.
 Broil for 1 minute or until cheese is melted.
 Top with tomato and onion slices.
 Yield: 4 servings.